droxey/fullstack-docs/README.md

-# Berkeley Full Stack Coding Bootcamp: Documentation, Tips, and Tricks
+# Berkeley Coding Bootcamp: Documentation, Tips, and Tricks
 This repo contains documentation written during my tenure as an instructor at UC Berkeley.

 ## Purpose